Akshay-Ram-S/Git/Task_5/README.md

 ## Objective

-To demonstrate how to clean up a commit history using Git's interactive rebase feature, which helps in maintaining a readable and organized project history.
+To use interactive rebase to tidy up your commit history.

 ## Commands